A Once-in-a-Generation Opportunity

 Travel plans are an opportunity to develop reasonable, balanced, and forward-thinking blueprints that ensure public access while preserving the backcountry and minimizing damage.
 The travel planning process gives the BLM a chance to get things right by providing access to trailheads, scenic overlooks, and recreation opportunities while protecting the reason people want to drive to such remote areas in the first place: to enjoy the unspoiled beauty of Utah’s unparalleled public lands and wilderness areas.

-Sign up for updates below to stay informed about what you can do to help balance off-road vehicle use with the critical need to protect southern Utah’s redrock wilderness.
+Add your name to the petition below to tell the BLM to balance off-road vehicle use with the critical need to protect southern Utah’s redrock wilderness.

 How We Got Here